Enteritis

 Enteritis may also be caused by:

-The inflammation can also involve the stomach (gastritis) and large intestine (colitis).
+An autoimmune condition such as Crohn's disease Certain drugs, including ibuprofen, naproxen sodium, and cocaine Damage from radiation therapy Celiac disease The inflammation can also involve the stomach (gastritis) and large intestine (colitis).

 Risk factors include: